AckerlyXu/heima/articles/sql-data-warehouse/sql-data-warehouse-restore-database-powershell.md

 ```

+>[!NOTE]
->[AZURE.NOTE] After the restore has completed, you can configure your recovered database by following [Configure your database after recovery][].
+> After the restore has completed, you can configure your recovered database by following [Configure your database after recovery][].

 ## Restore a deleted database
 To restore a deleted database, use the [Restore-AzureRmSqlDatabase][Restore-AzureRmSqlDatabase] cmdlet.